FNNDSC/oxidicom/CUSTOM_SPEC.md

 - SeriesInstanceUID is globally unique for all series
 - The NumberOfSeriesRelatedInstances for a series will always be the same

-In reality, a PACS server will push to us whatever it wants. `oxidicom` does not assume the above are invariants.
+In reality, a PACS server will push to us whatever it wants. `oxidicom` does not assume the above are always true.

 `oxidicom` assigns a [ULID](https://github.com/ulid/spec) to each [Association](#association).
 It will register key-value pairs to